apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### June 14th, 2024: Apache Jackrabbit 2.22.0 released
+Apache Jackrabbit 2.22.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.22) page for more details.

+(Note that this release now requires Java 11, and also removes RMI support)

 #### June 6th, 2024: Apache Jackrabbit 2.21.27-beta released
 Apache Jackrabbit 2.21.27-beta is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the